 - Use beans and pulses in a salad to up the protein content and to make it more filling.

-- Swap sugary and fatty treats such as cake and crisps for healthier alternatives – mixed nuts, fruit, unsalted rice cakes and low-fat fruit yoghurts make great replacements.
+- Swap sugary and fatty treats such as cake and crisps for healthier alternatives – mixed nuts, fruit, popcorn and unsweetened yogurts make great replacements.

 - From playing games to going for a walk, combine your picnic with some physical activity to maximise the health benefits.